Table of Contents

 Indonesia’s most popular island for holidaymakers is Bali, especially for us Australians.
-I’ve traveled to Bali 7 times & each trip has been slightly different.
-I’ve had the relaxing pool days at Bingin, snorkeling trips to Amed, party trips to Legian/Kuta, and the times I just went for the shopping.
+I’ve travelled to Bali multiple times & each trip has been slightly different.
+I’ve had relaxing pool days at Bingin, snorkeling trips to Amed, party trips to Legian/Kuta, and sometimes I’ve been just for the shopping.
 There are so many amazing options when it comes to travel in Bali.

-This is why I love Bali, there are so many different ways to travel!
-We hear a lot about tourists visiting for a week-long bender, and yeah that is happening but there’s also a very spiritual side to Bali.
-So many yoga & meditation retreats, surf camps, snorkeling areas, and of course the shopping is amazing!
+This is why I love Bali; there are many ways to travel!
+We hear a lot about tourists visiting for a week-long bender, and yeah, that is happening, but there’s also a very spiritual side to Bali.
+So many yoga & meditation retreats, surf camps, and snorkelling areas, and of course, the shopping is incredible!

 Accommodation in Bali